kubernetes/enhancements/keps/sig-network/4858-ip-cidr-validation/README.md

 - Providing `netip.Addr`/`netip.Prefix`-based utilities or increasing
   the usage of those types.
 (There is a separate plan for this.)

+- Adding warnings/logs/events in some form when invalid IP/CIDR values are seen in old objects, so users can fix them themselves.
+(This was originally listed as a Goal, but was not implemented.)

 - Allowing immutable fields to be fixed if they are invalid.
 (E.g., if an existing Service has `clusterIP: 172.030.099.099`, allow changing